 Hotels in Bhutan are approved and classified by the government as grade A, B and C. These government approved hotels are equivalent to 3-4 star hotels elsewhere.
 Based on availability at the time of booking, we will be accommodated in A grade hotels in Paro and Thimphu and a B grade hotel in Punakha.
 We use Tashi Namgay Resort in Paro, Hotel Migmar in Thimpu and Meri Puensum Resort in Punakha.
 All accommodations are on a twin-shared basis.
 Single supplement will be served on request and will cost USD 280.

-After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
-Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
+After breakfast, we hike for 4 to 5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
+Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where the Taktsang Monastery now stands.
 Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
 After having explored the monastery, we hike down to the valley floor.
-This afternoon, we will drive to Thimphu, and spend the night.
+Overnight in Paro.

 Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
-After early breakfast, we leave for Paro airport which will take us around 1 hour.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
 Therefore, after taking breakfast, we will be taken to the airport in the morning for final departure.